 Are you looking to live stream your event?
-Perhaps you’re looking into the potential of live streaming video and how it can work in your brand’s content strategy.
-Lately, live video is proving to be no longer a novelty.
+Perhaps you’re exploring the potential of live streaming video and how it can fit into your brand’s content strategy.
+Lately, live video is no longer a novelty.
 Its results are changing the way customers and consumers interact with brands.
 When used correctly, live video is a superb way to cut through the noise and provide quality content.

 We created this post as many communications and marketing teams are being asked about the possibility of doing live video.
 We’ll get you up to speed on how to run a live video stream, how to get started, the equipment you need, and how to best incorporate live video into your communications & content strategy.